 On the surface, it’s easy to see why Pinterest prefers fresh Pins: one of the main reasons users come to Pinterest is to discover new content and ideas.

-Now, imagine a scenario where, as a Pinterest user, you’d see the same content over and over again in your feed.
+Now, imagine a scenario where, as a Pinterest user, you’d see the same content repeatedly in your feed.
 It wouldn’t exactly make you want to return, right?

 Naturally, the first thought that came to mind when I learned of Pinterest’s preference for fresh Pins was to create a more consistent stream of new Pins.
 For me — and I suspect for many others as well — this meant more Pins with an image and text overlay that pointed to a blog post.

 This strategy has certainly helped.
 But then again, When using Pinterest for business, it’s crucial to think user-first still.

 So the question for me became: “Does a user really want to see 10 or 20 similar Pins with a slightly different headline or background image?”
 In my mind, the answer was “no.”

 In content marketing, the trend has been to create content in multiple formats.
 Some people want to read blog posts, while others want to watch videos or listen to podcasts.

 The same principle can be applied to Pinterest, where different users prefer different types of content.